riya-oss/Data_Cleaning_Projects/Melbourne Housing Project/Readme.md

 ## The Dataset

-  The dataset to be used is a CSV file named [melbourne.csv](https://drive.google.com/file/d/13Eo_GmCjyItXNOMhSTTE7Syz0B2AC8WZ/view?usp=sharing), which contains data on airbnb listings in the state of New York.
+  The dataset to be used is a CSV file named [melbourne.csv](https://drive.google.com/file/d/13Eo_GmCjyItXNOMhSTTE7Syz0B2AC8WZ/view?usp=sharing), which contains data of varipus houses their locations, prices, etc in the city of Melbourne.
 It contains the following columns:

   * Suburbs
   * Address